fhem/fhem-docker/README.md

         docker pull ghcr.io/fhem/fhem-minimal-docker:4-bullseye
         docker pull ghcr.io/fhem/fhem-minimal-docker:4-threaded-bullseye

-If you are using only Modules which are probided via FHEM svn repository, you mostly can use this smaller image.
+If you are using only modules which are provided via FHEM svn repository, you mostly can use this smaller image.

 ##### Not updated anymore since Jan 2024